Spinal Cord Injury

-- Undiagnosed spina bifida.
-This is a birth defect in which the bones of the spine don’t form completely, leaving a part of the spinal cord unprotected.
+- Undiagnosed spina bifida or other neural tube defects.
+This is a birth defect in which the spinal column doesn’t form properly, leaving a part of the spinal cord and spinal nerves exposed and unprotected.
 Proper medical care should lead to a diagnosis before birth, so that a birth plan can be created that best protects the baby.
 If the diagnosis is not made prenatally, then the spinal cord has a high likelihood of being injured during delivery.

 Signs of a Spinal Cord Injury in Babies

 If your baby suffers a spinal cord injury at birth, symptoms are usually spotted immediately during the physical examination that takes place after delivery.
 However, in some cases, it takes several days for signs to appear.
 Signs that your baby may have experienced injury from birth trauma include:

 Some of these could also be signs of other conditions, like cerebral palsy.
 Tests are needed to determine the correct diagnosis.
 These generally include imaging studies, like an X-ray, CT scan, or MRI, which allow doctors to see whether the spinal cord is injured and, if so, to determine the location of the injury.
 A spinal cord birth injury is sometimes misdiagnosed as cerebral palsy or another condition, if the proper testing is not used to ensure the correct diagnosis.
 A severe spinal cord injury can even be a cause of death in the immediate neonatal period, if the proper diagnosis is not quickly made.